Professor of Germanic Studies and Second Language Studies

 Selected Recent Publications

 Darcy, Isabelle, Laurent Dekydtspotter, Rex A. Sprouse, Justin Glover, Christiane Kaden, Michael McGuire & John H.G.
-Scott (in press) Direct Mapping of Acoustics to Phonology: On the lexical encoding of front round vowels in L1 English-L2 French acquisition.
-Second Language Research.
+Scott (2012) Direct mapping of acoustics to phonology: On the lexical encoding of front round vowels in L1 English-L2 French acquisition.
+Second Language Research 28: 5-40.